Over the past 15 years, Agile and DevOps have transformed how organizations deliver software.

 Shifting Left for Proactive Health

-Shifting left means adding performance checks and monitoring earlier in the development cycle.
-Currently, while most organizations use some form of proactive performance testing, very few conduct regular disaster recovery drills.
+In modern database DevOps practices, shifting left means adding performance checks and monitoring earlier in the development cycle.
+Currently, while most organizations use some form of proactive performance testing, not many conduct regular disaster recovery drills.
 By embedding observability from the start, teams can detect bottlenecks before they reach production.

 This approach provides true visibility by correlating telemetry data, including metrics, logs, and traces, across the entire stack.

 Reimagining Observability with Advanced Insights